How to Get a UK Sponsorship Licence in 2025

 In most cases, when recruiting a migrant worker, you will need a sponsor licence to be able to lawfully employ someone to work for you from outside the UK.
 This includes recruiting overseas nationals on any of the following routes: the Skilled Worker route, the Minister of Religion route and the International Sportsperson route.
 It also includes recruiting workers on any one of the five Global Business Mobility or the six other Temporary Worker routes.

 However, in the context of the Scale-up route, a migrant worker will only need to be sponsored for the first 6-month period of their initial 2-year grant of leave.
 After 6 months, the sponsor’s responsibilities will come to an end and the worker will be free to either continue to work for their sponsor in the same or different employment, or for another employer, provided they continue to meet all the relevant requirements.
-Additionally, they will be able to make an unsponsored application to extend their visa any number of times.
+They will also be able to make an unsponsored application to extend their visa any number of times.

 There are also certain other work visas which do not require sponsorship, including the Graduate visa route and the High Potential Individual (HPI) visa route.
 The Graduate visa route provides overseas graduates with permission to look for work for at least 2 years in the UK after successfully completing a course of studies here.
 The HPI visa also gives an individual permission to stay for at least 2 years in the UK, provided they have been awarded a qualification by an eligible university from around the world in the last 5 years.